msimbo/team-carnival-the-craigslist-rebuild/README.md

 		- Addressing different needs by providing user friendly style
 		- Minimalist design and eye catching font family, size and weight
 		- Implement sufficient use of spacing, positioning, and proximity
 		- Consistency in design and smooth UX
-	- [x] Git
-		- [x] Create group project repository
-		- [x] Create a branch for each contributor
-		- [x] Assign issues to contributors
     - [x] Production
         - [x] Fork the final design from MSIMBO organization to personal GitHub
         - [x] Deploy to Vercel
         - [x] Test HTML & CSS Wirefame on Vercel
         - [x] Submit the GitHub, Vercel, and Slide deck link

 ---